ibuddieat/zk_libcod/README.md

 # libcod

 **This extension ...**
-- provides interoperability between the Call of Duty&reg; 2 server and other software components and/or advanced game modifications (so-called "mods")
+- provides interoperability between the Call of Duty&reg; 2 server and other software components and/or advanced game modifications (so-called "mods"),
-- intends to improve the overall game experience and security as the extended software (Call of Duty&reg; 2) is not maintained anymore since more than a decade
+- intends to improve the overall game experience and security as the extended software (Call of Duty&reg; 2) is not maintained anymore since more than a decade,
-- has its focus on the Linux variant of Call of Duty&reg; 2 Multiplayer in version 1.3, other versions are not fully supported (unless the respective offsets/structs are added)
+- has its focus on the Linux variant of Call of Duty&reg; 2 Multiplayer in version 1.3, other versions are not fully supported (unless the respective offsets/structs are added),
-- was implemented for non-profit and educational purposes
+- and was implemented for non-profit and educational purposes.

 ## ⭐ What's new?
 > [!NOTE]
-> These are changes in comparison to its [parent repository](doc/history.md)
+> These are changes in comparison to its [parent repository](doc/history.md).
 - 🔢 [Added dvars](doc/added_dvars.md)
 - 🔀 [Added script callback functions](doc/added_script_callback_functions.md)
 - 🔣 [Added script code functions](doc/added_script_functions.md)